-Robert Egge is the chief public policy officer of the Alzheimer's Association and the executive director of the Alzheimer's Impact Movement (AIM), the Association’s advocacy arm.
-In these roles, Egge oversees government affairs, policy development and grassroots advocacy teams working to secure policies to improve the lives of all those affected by dementia.
+Robert Egge is the chief public policy officer of the Alzheimer's Association® and the executive director of the Alzheimer's Impact Movement (AIM), a separately incorporated advocacy affiliate of the Association.
+Egge oversees government affairs, policy development and grassroots advocacy teams working to secure policies to improve the lives of all those affected by dementia.

 Egge has led the Association in achieving several major federal milestones, including:

 - The passage of the National Alzheimer's Project Act (NAPA), which mandated the creation of the first national plan to fight Alzheimer's